chad/chad.github.io/source/_posts/2013-04-09-who-i-want-to-hire.markdown

 I don't want a "rock star".
 I definitely don't want a ninja.
 I don't care if you write books, contribute to Open Source software, or speak at conferences.
 I do those things, and I know how little they predict how well I do my job.

 If this describes you, I definitely want to know you.
-If you are interested in building scalable APIs and automated infrastructures for those APIs and would like to work with me in Berlin making [beautiful productivity software]http://6wunderkinder.com, I _definitely_ want to know you.
+If you are interested in building scalable APIs and automated infrastructures for those APIs and would like to work with me in Berlin making beautiful productivity software, I _definitely_ want to know you.
 Please get in touch.